 Compare electricity rates across all 50 states.
-From 10.65 cents in Idaho to 43.18 cents in Hawaii.
+From 12.35 cents in North Dakota to 46.62 cents in Hawaii.
 Find your state, calculate your costs, and discover ways to save.

 National Average